|

 The true meaning of rain

-forest began to materialize as the sunlight barely streaked through a
+forest materialized as the sunlight barely streaked through a

 As Onimex slipped into the